Fold Bitcoin Rewards App Review: Legit or Hype?

 A:

 Although it’s not stated, it’s likely that Fold is able to purchase the gift cards they offer at a discount.
-Additionally, the company is also rolling out a debit card from which they will profit on interchange fees and other associated revenues.
+Additionally, the company also offers a debit card from which they profit on interchange fees and other associated revenues.

 Author